-For example: Social Snap plugin add beautiful social media share buttons to your blog so that users could share your content.
+For example, Social Snap plugin adds beautiful social media share buttons to your blog so that users could share your content.

 Where do I access WordPress plugins

-98% of the plugins, you can find them in your WordPress dashboard.
+98% of the plugins, you can find them on your WordPress dashboard.

 Here is how you can find a WordPress plugin: